120-Hour TEFL Certification MyTEFL review, submitted by Evan.

 120-Hour TEFL Certification.
 Evan’s MyTEFL review.

 So many TEFL courses out there!
 It was a small nightmare trying to choose which one to take.
 In the end, I narrowed my list down to just two: MyTEFL and TEFL Online Pro.
 I ended up choosing MyTEFL simply because they were offering me a 50% course discount, because of my recent college graduate status.

-The quick, helpful responses abruptly stopped at the moment of purchasing the (120 hour) MyTEFL course.
+The quick, helpful responses abruptly stopped at the moment of purchasing the (120-hour) MyTEFL course.
 It was in stark contrast to before I signed up.
-No matter how many emails I sent, asking valid questions about the course, I never got a reply back.
-And yes, I did check my Junk/Spam and I hadn’t just not read their reply.
+No matter how many emails I sent, asking valid questions about the course system, I never got a reply back.
+And yes, I did check my Junk/Spam.
 I then decided to call them, like when I had, before I paid for the course, and they just brushed me off with a short reply to my question which didn’t help me at all.

 The thing is, I didn’t just take the course to get a certificate.
-I chose MyTEFL because of what student blogs wrote of the course; that it educates you in TEFL to a top level.
+I chose MyTEFL because of what student blogs wrote about the course; it educates you in TEFL to a top level.
 It doesn’t, and I question the authenticity of those MyTEFL student blogs.

 MyTEFL wrote back that I wouldn’t qualify for a refund, and I never got a further reply back.
 I had to contact my bank to ask them to get my money back for me.
 Last Thursday, my bank informed me that they would be able to claw back the money for me, so I now feel comfortable leaving this MyTEFL review.